The offers for the Citi products mentioned below are no longer available. The following information is for reference purposes only.

-This is the highest tier available in the AAdvantage card series and it’s a whopping $355 more than the next tier down (which is the Platinum Select AAdvantage World MasterCard that’s $95 annually).
+This is the highest tier available in the AAdvantage card series and it’s a whopping $355 more than the next tier down — the Platinum Select AAdvantage World MasterCard, which has an annual fee of $95.

-So if you’re paying over four times more for the Citi Executive AAdvantage, are you really getting four times the benefit value?
-This review compares them both side by side.
+So if you’re paying roughly four times more for the Citi Executive AAdvantage, are you really getting four times the benefit value?
+This review compares these cards side by side.

 |Annual fee||$450 (which is NOT waived for the first year)||$95 (which is waived for the first year)|

 |Free first eligible checked bag||Yes, for yourself and up to 8 additional passengers under the same reservation||Yes, for yourself and up to 4 additional passengers under the same reservation|

 |Annual spend bonus||Each calender year you spend at least $40,000 you get 10,000 AAdvantage elite qualifying miles||Each year of cardmembership you spend at least $30,000 you get a $100 flight discount certificate/code|

 |2 miles per dollar spent on eligible American Airlines purchases||Yes||Yes|

 |1 mile per dollar on all other eligible purchases||Yes||Yes|